 The Documents Required by the Parties in an Offer to Purchase

-What is the parties section of an Offer to Purchase?
+What the parties section of an Offer to Purchase records

 The parties section of an Offer to Purchase identifies you and the other party by your full legal names, identification numbers, addresses, and marital status.
 Where the buyer or seller is a company, trust, or close corporation, it records the entity's registered details and the identity of the authorised signatory.
 This information must match the relevant legal documents exactly.
 A discrepancy between the OTP and the Deeds Office records will halt transfer until the error is formally corrected.